 Recently, we've had a few questions from Celebrant Institute members about couples overseas struggling to get their NOIMs witnessed for various geographical reasons.

-email we all got from MLCS on 6 December 2022 when remote witnessing was extended included this useful sentence:
+Here is your reminder that the email we all got from MLCS on 6 December 2022 when remote witnessing was extended included this useful sentence:

 "A party overseas is able to sign remotely under the observation of an overseas authorised witness."